tonio-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-> I am really breaking down , creating a script to move the file 8-> Deleting the file called betty
 9-> Detelteing the directory
 10-> Changing directory to the prvious one
+11-> Listing files
+12 - > Printing the type of a file
+13 -> Creating a symbolic link
+14 -> Copy htm files